-Jerry Seinfeld’s Netflix Series ‘CICGC’ Set To Return In July 2018, Here Is The All-Star Lineup Of Comedians
+Jerry Seinfeld’s Netflix Series Set To Return In July, 2018, Here Is The All-Star Lineup Of Comedians

 “I could kind of think of it as a kind of video lozenge.
 I wanted to compress entertainment into something more portable and more consumable.
 When you watch a regular show that have these normal lengths, you’ve got to wade through a lot to get to the entertainment.
 As a stand-up comedian, [it has] always been my kind of principle of get to the funny part as soon as you can.”

-Netflix is currently hosting a collection of episodes from previous seasons of Jerry Seinfeld’s hit series.
+Netflix is currently hosting a collection of episodes from previous seasons of Jerry Seinfeld’s hit NBC series, Seinfeld.